Skip to main content

 ICPSR: The Inter-university consortium for political and social research maintains a data archive of more than 250,000 files of research in the social and behavioral sciences.
 It hosts 21 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and other fields.

 The Pudding: Not exactly a collection, but a a digital magazine that explores current issues with state-of-the-art data analysis/visualisations.
-The datasets used are available here.
+Find the datasets used on GitHub.
 Many pop culture-related datasets, possibly useful for teaching.

 Google Dataset search: A search engine from Google to locate online data freely available for use.